worktheclock/replit.github.io/Teams/SimpleAutograding-java.md

 ![](/images/teamsForEducation/simple-autograding-java/11-view-submissions.png)

 You'll be taken to a page where you can see all versions of this assignment.
 In this example, we only see one (from the test we created above).
-Once your students start forking the assignment you'll see more, and each of them will be labeled as "submitted" or "unsubmitted", depending on whether or not the student has pressed the `submit` button.
+Once your students start the assignment you'll see more, and each of them will be labeled as "submitted" or "unsubmitted", depending on whether or not the student has pressed the `submit` button.

 ![](/images/teamsForEducation/simple-autograding-java/12-projects-submisions-page.png)